Cluster size determines internal structure of transcription factories in human cells: RESULTS

-We next examine how closely transcriptional activities of different TUs correlate~\cite{Cohen2000}; the Pearson correlation matrix for all TUs is shown in \autoref{fig1}E. Correlations between neighbouring TUs of similar colour are often positive and strong, resulting in square red blocks along the diagonal (coloured boxes in~\autoref{fig1}E highlight the $3$ clusters shown in the zoom in ~\autoref{fig1}B).
+We next examine how closely transcriptional activities of different TUs correlate~\cite{Cohen2000}; the Pearson correlation matrix for all TUs is shown in Fig. \ref{fig1}E. This is built in the following way: for every couple $i$-$j$ of TUs, we evaluate the Pearson correlation coefficient between the transcription of $i$ and $j$, and then we colour the $ij$ (and $ji$) pixel of the matrix accordingly.
+Correlations between neighbouring TUs of similar colour are often positive and strong, resulting in square red blocks along the diagonal (coloured boxes in~Fig. \ref{fig1}E highlight the $3$ clusters shown in the zoom in ~Fig. \ref{fig1}B).
 This effect is again due to the self-assembly of clusters containing neighbouring TUs of the same colour.
 In contrast, neighbours with different colours tend to compete with each other for TF:pols, and so down-regulate each other to yield smaller correlations.
-Correlations are more trivial in the single-color counterpart of \autoref{fig1}, where the matrix yields only a positive-correlation band along the diagonal (Fig. S1B).
+Correlations are more trivial in the single-color counterpart of Fig. \ref{fig1}, where the matrix yields only a positive-correlation band along the diagonal (Figure S1B).
 These results provide simple explanations of two mysterious effects -- the first being why adjacent TUs throughout large domains tend to be co-transcribed so frequently~\cite{Gilbert2004}.
-The second concerns how expression quantitative trait loci (eQTLs) work.
-Current models see them doing so post-transcriptionally in highly-convoluted ways~\cite{Boyle2017,Brackley2021}, but we have argued that any TU can act as an eQTL directly at the transcriptional level~\cite{Brackley2021}.
-Here, we see individual TUs up-regulate some TUs and down-regulating others -- defining features of eQTLs that can lead to genetic effects like ``transgressive segregation''~\cite{Brem2005}.
+The second concerns how expression quantitative trait loci (eQTLs)—genomic regions that are statistically associated with variation in gene expression levels—function.
+While current models often attribute their effects to post-transcriptional regulation through complex mechanisms~\cite{Boyle2017,Brackley2021}, we have previously argued that any transcriptional unit (TU) can act as an eQTL by directly influencing gene expression at the transcriptional level~\cite{Brackley2021}.
+Here, we observe individual TUs up-regulating or down-regulating the activity of others TUs -- hallmark behaviors of eQTLs that can give rise to genetic effects such as ``transgressive segregation''~\cite{Brem2005}.
+This phenomenon refers to cases in which alleles exhibit significantly higher or lower expression of a target gene, and can be, for instance, caused by the creation of a non-parental allele with a specific combination of QTLs with opposing effects on the target gene.